drawwithcode/2022-group-project-group05/README.md

 ![storyboard](README.img/storyboard.png)

 The experience is designed as an interactive exhibition that takes place in a room.
 From the outside, people will be attracted by the pink soft lights.
 Before entering the room, the user reads the concept and can decide to join.
-A computer is placed right next the entrance and a qr code is displayed on its monitor.
+A computer is placed right next the entrance and a QR code is displayed on its monitor.
 The user scans it and finally the experience begins.

 # Structure

 The website cn be divided into 3 different parts:
-1. **Homepage** from which you can either go directly to the gallery part or start the experience <br>
+1. ***Homepage*** from which you can either go directly to the gallery part or start the experience <br>
-2. **Experience** which in turn can be divided into 4 parts <br>
+2. ***Experience*** which in turn can be divided into 4 parts <br>
-   a. _Login and rules_ of the experience <br>
+   a. *Login and rules* of the experience <br>
-   b. _Waiting list_ where the user will be associated to another one <br>
+   b. *Waiting list* where the user will be associated to another one <br>
-   c. _Matching_ actually with the assiociated <br>
+   c. *Matching* actually with the assiociated <br>
-   d. _Output_ of the experience that will be sent to the gallery <br>
+   d. *Output* of the experience that will be sent to the gallery <br>
-3. **Happy endings** where all the output will be displayed <br>
+3. ***Happy endings*** where all the output will be displayed <br>

 ![structure](README.img/structure.png)